 Recipe FAQs

-If you don't have a grill pan, you can just as easily cook the ingredients in a skillet, also set over medium-high heat.
+If you don't have a grill pan, you can just as easily pan-fry the ingredients in a skillet, also set over medium-high heat.
 Just be sure not to move the pieces around while they are cooking so you can get a nice brown crust on the outside!

 Yes, you can use an outdoor grill in the same manner as described in the recipe for a stovetop grill pan using medium-high heat, which is about the equivalent of 375 - 450 degrees F. (Here is a nice overview on grilling temperatures if you need more guidance.)